wpscholar-wp-plugins/mpress-hide-from-search/readme.txt

 = The Easy Way =

 1. In your WordPress admin, go to 'Plugins' and then click on 'Add New'.
-2. In the search box, type in 'mPress Hide from Search' and hit enter.
+2. In the search box, type in 'Hide from Search' and hit enter.
 This plugin should be the first and likely the only result.
 3. Click on the 'Install' link.
 4. Once installed, click the 'Activate this plugin' link.